RedisBloom/RedisBloom/docs/docs/top-k.md

 There is, indeed, some overlap with the functionality of Count-Min Sketch, but the two data structures have their differences and should be applied for different use cases.

 The Redis Stack implementation of Top-K is based on the [HeavyKeepers](https://www.usenix.org/conference/atc18/presentation/gong) algorithm presented by Junzhi Gong et al. It discards some older approaches like "count-all" and "admit-all-count-some" in favour of a "**count-with-exponential-decay**" strategy which is biased against mouse (small) flows and has a limited impact on elephant (large) flows.
+This implementation involves using two data structures in tandem; a hash table to hold the probabilitic counts (much like the Count-Min Sketch), along with a min heap that holds the `K` items with the highest counts.
 This ensures high accuracy with shorter execution times than previous probabilistic algorithms allowed, while keeping memory utilization to a fraction of what is typically required by a Sorted Set and also having the additional benefit of being able to get real time notifications when elements are added or removed from the Top K list.

 ## Use cases